MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-defer-revenue-expenses.md

 G/L entries to be posted to the specified deferral account, for example, Unearned Income, are denoted by the description that you entered in the **Period Desc.** field in the deferral template, for example, "Expenses deferred for February 2016".

-## <a name="to-review-posted-deferrals-in-the-sales-deferral-summary-report"></a>To review posted deferrals in the Sales Deferral Summary report
+## To review posted deferrals in the Sales Deferral Summary report

 > [!NOTE]
 > The steps in this procedure are the same as when you review the Purchasing Deferral Summary report.